sagemath/git-developer-guide/_sources/walk_through.txt

 maintain a mapping between local branches and trac tickets.
 Creating a new local branch for a ticket is easy::

-    [user@localhost]$ ./sage -dev checkout --ticket 1729
+    [user@localhost]$ sage -dev checkout --ticket 1729
     On ticket #1729 with associated local branch "ticket/1729".

-    #  Use "sage --dev commit" to save changes in a new commit when you are finished
+    #  Use "sage --dev merge" to include another ticket/branch.
-    #  editing.
+    #  Use "sage --dev commit" to save changes into a new commit.

 Essentially, a branch is a copy (except that it doesn't take up twice the space) of the Sage source code where you can store your